kylejones200/psis_4700_applied_ai/webslides/weekdetail_Edge-and-Private-Models.md

 ## The Core Idea

-Instead of sending data to the cloud, send the model to the data.
+Instead of sending data to the cloud, send the model to the data
 Edge AI and private models protect privacy and reduce latency

 > This slide explores an important concept in applied AI.
 Understanding this material will help you make better decisions when evaluating opportunities and challenges in your field.